UnaBiz/sigfox-gcloud/README.md

     [*GO TO THE PROJECTS PAGE*](https://console.cloud.google.com/project?_ga=1.185886880.864313361.1477837820)

-1. Create a file `.env` file in the `sigfox-gcloud` folder.
+1. Create a file named `.env` in the `sigfox-gcloud` folder.
 Edit the file and populate the `GCLOUD_PROJECT` variable with your project ID like this:

     ```bash